 Updated May 2015

 There is a six-step review process for promotion and tenure/continuing status in the College of Agriculture and Life Sciences:

 - Review by UA Advisory Committee on Promotion and Tenure and Continuing Status

 Candidates, mentors, and unit heads should always refer to the most recent edition of the provost's Guide to the Promotion Process (for either tenure or continuing track) and CALS Guidelines and Criteria for specific requirements and recent changes before preparing a dossier.

 Important CALS Deadlines

 CALS requires that all dossiers be reviewed within the Dean's Office before they are sent to outside evaluators.
-Completed original dossiers, with the template section headers included, must be submitted for review.
+Hard (paper) copies of completed original dossiers, with the template section headers included, must be submitted for review.
 Mistakes made during the early part of the review process can be amended at this point; they cannot be corrected later on in the process without initating re-review at all levels.
 Units should allow three business days for this preliminary review.

 All dossiers (P&T, CS&P, promotion only, and 3-year or other probationary reviews with recommendation for non-renewal) due to CALS Dean's Office

 All 3-year or other probationary reviews with recommendation for renewal due to Dean's Office